rorygreig/udacity-RL-collaboration-competition/report.md

 just DDPG agents themselves.
 Each DDPG agent has both actor and critic networks, with target and local instances.

-The training loop in the MADDPG _train()_ function runs many episodes, the _run_episode()_ function gets actions from the local actors of both agents, then passes these to the environments and stores all the relevant data for each timestep in the replay buffer, so this can be used for training (states, actions, rewards, next_states and dones).
+The training loop in the MADDPG _train()_ function runs many episodes, the _run_episode()_ function gets actions from the local actors of both agents, then passes these to the environment and stores all the relevant data (states, actions, rewards, next_states and dones) for each timestep in the replay buffer, so it can be used for training.
-It returns the scores for each agent for the episode, the overall episode score is then calculated as the max score of each agent.
+It returns the scores for each agent for the episode, the overall episode score is then calculated as the max score across both agents.

 Periodically the `update_agent_networks()` function is called, this period is controlled by a hyperparameter (see hyperparameters section below).
 This runs the update function a given number of times (also configured as a hyperparameter) which updates the actor and critic networks for both agents.